MaciejWanat/LanguageDetector/README.md

 * testData - file with available inputs
 * buildModel.rb - program that builds the model
 * detectLanguage.rb - program that detects language of input
+* demo.sh - program that runs a short demo

 ## Usage
 First, you have to build language models.